rust-lang/book/second-edition/nostarch/chapter13.md

 The first line shows a function definition, and the second line shows a fully annotated closure definition.
-The third line removes the type annotations from the closure definition, and the fourth line removes the brackets that are optional, because the closure body has only one expression.
+The third line removes the type annotations from the closure definition, and the fourth line removes the brackets, which are optional because the closure body has only one expression.
 These are all valid definitions that will produce the same behavior when they’re called.

 Closure definitions will have one concrete type inferred for each of their